a2bprotocol/v0/README.md

 The A2B smart contract also establishes a decentralized exchange for Joanne's FTs, allowing her followers to trade her FTs.
 Joanne can also use this exchange as a means to raise funds for improvements to her apartment.

-#### Revenue Distribution
+#### Revenue Routing

-A specified portion of the revenue generated from Airbnb will be directed to Joanne's MCT when she receives it.
-Once the stored token amount in Joanne's MCT exceeds the established threshold, these tokens will be used to purchase and burn Joanne's FTs.
+A specified portion of the revenue generated from Airbnb will be directed to Joanne's corresponding liquidity pool to add more liquidity.

 #### Decentralized Token Exchange

 Joanne's followers utilize the decentralized exchange to trade her FT.
-As Joanne improves her hosting skills, the occupancy rate of her apartment will increase, leading to higher revenue and burns more her FTs.
+As Joanne improves her hosting skills, the occupancy rate of her apartment will increase, leading to higher revenue and add more liquidity for her FTs.
 Additionally, Joanne's FT holders will promote her apartment since the value of their FTs is affected by the revenue it generates.
 This will further boost the occupancy rate of Joanne's apartment.